keep-calm-and-nice-software/happy-coding/README.md

 # PHP Skeleton

-Example of PHP Project with Composer, Namespaces and PHPUnit ready to complete a Kata!
+Example of PHP Project with Composer, Namespaces, and PHPUnit ready to complete any Kata!

 ## Composer

-In order to execute the test, you need to install phpunit and the rest of dependencies.
+To execute the test, you need to install phpunit and the rest of the dependencies.
 We can archive that using composer

 ```php
 php composer.phar install